-LastSalaryBalance (maintain history for CurrentSalaryBalance field)
+LastSalaryBalance (maintain history for CurrentSalaryBalance field) – (Internal)

 If a loginRequired is true then user will be created with a 8 digit password and sent on the Mobile Number Provided.

 Currently we are not modelling roles, we are going with the approach of user login in or not login in into the app.
 If a user require login then he/she will be able to see the whole view.